 The flexible, modular structure of the programme allows a student to complete the Postgraduate programme within an academic year or to spread studying over a longer period of time to fit in with external commitments.
-At the end of this programme students may elect to continue their postgraduate studies and as such can apply to progress to the Postgraduate Diploma Equine Science programme at the institution or apply for other programmes.
+At the end of this programme students may elect to continue their postgraduate studies and as such can apply to progress to the Masters in Equine Science programme at this institution or apply for other programmes.
 Students may also elect to progress into employment.
-As students on the Postgraduate Certificate have access to the resources available through the Career Development Unit, and this access continues following graduation.
+As students at this institution, students on the Postgraduate Diploma have access to the resources available through the Career Development Unit of the institution, and this access continues following graduation.